8.7. Sampling Bias

 Low

-(b) The estimation procedure is correct on average—the center of our estimates hits the target—but individual estimates vary widely around the true value.
-This is the typical situation with small random samples: they’re unbiased but imprecise.
+(b) The estimation procedure is correct on average—the center of the estimates hits the target—but individual estimates vary widely around the true value.
+This is typical with small random samples.

-(d) This represents the ideal situation where the estimation procedure is both accurate on average and precise.
+(d) This represents the ideal situation where the estimation procedure is both consistent and accurate on average.
 This is what we strive for with large, well-designed random samples.

 Why This Distinction Matters